joniramo/.config/README.md

-# .config
+# dotfiles

-⚡️ Tooling configuration for terminal-based development.
+⚡️ Configuration files for local tools and terminal-based development.